taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 Now ,the button `onClick` handler should invoke the class methods to alter the state by either incrementing or decrementing the counter value.

 The update functionality with `this.setState()` is performing a **shallow merge** of objects.
 What does a shallow merge mean?
-Imagine you would have the following state in your component.
+Imagine you had the following state in your component.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~